iamdanishshah/demo/README.md

-# new projevt
+# new project
-This projecy is created by local system
+This project is created by local system created by Danish